cybertraining-dsc/fa20-523-316/project/project.md

-# Sentiment Analysis and Visualization using an US-election dataset for the 2020 Election.
+# Sentiment Analysis and Visualization using an US-election dataset for the 2020 Election

 Sudheer Alluri Indiana university ngsudheer@gmail.com